ngti/scc-static-app/README.md

 ## Features

 - **Language Support**: The shutdown page supports four languages (English, German, French, and Italian).
-The page content is selected based on the user's browser language or a query parameter (`userLang`) to override the default selection.
-- **Hosted on GitHub Pages**: The shutdown page is statically hosted on GitHub Pages, under the NGTI account.
+- **Hosted on GitHub Pages**: The shutdown page is statically hosted on GitHub Pages.
 - **DNS and Domain**: The page will be published under the subdomain [app.swissclimatechallenge.ch](https://app.swissclimatechallenge.ch/).

-The DNS records are managed by <dns.admin@swisscom.com>
+## Language Support

+The page is available in the following languages:

+- **English (default)**
+- **German**
+- **French**
+- **Italian**

+Language selection is determined either by:

+- The user's browser settings.
+- The `userLang` parameter passed in the URL.

 ## Deployment

-This project is deployed using GitHub Pages, and the DNS record must be configured as follows to point to GitHub Pages:
+This project is deployed using GitHub Pages, under the NGTI organisation account.
+The DNS records for swissclimatechallenge.ch are managed by <dns.admin@swisscom.com>

+The DNS record must be configured as follows to point to GitHub Pages:

 - **Type**: CNAME
 - **Name**: app.swissclimatechallenge.ch